deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 “So… You said the timing wasn’t a coincidence?”

 Kevin cleared his throat.
-“We’re... pretty sure by now that Terri was sent to find the real abductees because the Hierarchy foresaw first contact was gonna happen pretty soon anyway, and figured we might be a problem.” he swiped his finger meaningfully across his throat.
+“We’re...pretty sure by now that Terri was sent to find the real abductees because the Hierarchy foresaw first contact was gonna happen pretty soon anyway, and figured we might be a problem.” he swiped his finger meaningfully across his throat.
 “I guess they were right.”

 “Why?
 What’s their objective?
 What do they want?”